In this review, you will learn more about beehiiv, a simple and no-code platform for sending newsletters.

 This means you have access to Zapier and Make integrations if you want.
 This makes beehiiv better than Substack at dealing with integrations.

-So, you should create API keys for every integration you use.
-And if one day you stop using that integration, you can delete the key to avoid sharing data to that platform.
+I love that they allow integrations via API.
+This way you can create more than one API keys.
+There's a big security benefit to this as you should create an API key for every integration.
+And if one day you stop using that integration, you can delete the key to avoid sharing data with that platform.

 Another example is if you have given an API key to create and integration is compromised, you can delete the key to stop the vulnerability.